 - Logs of reported incidents

-- Filtering of Broadband Net Sweeper
+- Filtering of Broadband Net Sweeper and Jamf Safe Internet on iPads.

 - Monitoring by SENSO Alerting Software

 - Pupil Voice

 - Monitoring of planning and pupil's work

 Who is in charge of online safety?

 KCSIE makes clear that "the designated safeguarding lead, Sharon Wood should take lead responsibility for safeguarding and child protection (including online safety)."
 The DSL can delegate activities but not the responsibility for this area.